In Nevada, felony cases stay on your criminal record forever unless you petition for a record seal. Felonies do not eventually “fall off.”

 What is the record seal process?

-Getting a Nevada record seal is a multi-step process, as the following flowchart shows.
+Getting a Nevada record seal is a multi-step process:

 If the judge finally grants your order to seal, it is your responsibility to mail a copy of the order to all the relevant agencies that have your criminal record (such as Nevada’s Criminal History Repository in Carson City).